mvrozanti/dte/README.md

 ## How to use & What to know

-### Install

 `pip install dte`

 ### Conventions
 ![relevant xkcd](https://sslimgs.xkcd.com/comics/iso_8601.png)
-- Dates are always interpreted with [highest units appearing before](https://preview.redd.it/hlpo8ia9f9a41.png?auto=webp&s=051d6cc18d06399dab01ea45e9ed0d2255b004c1), e.g.: `%Y-%m-%d` or `%Y %b %d` [formats](https://strftime.org/), although the unit separator doesn't have to be "-" for the former
+- Dates are always interpreted with [highest units appearing before](https://preview.redd.it/hlpo8ia9f9a41.png?auto=webp&s=051d6cc18d06399dab01ea45e9ed0d2255b004c1), e.g.: `%Y-%m-%d` or `%Y %b %d` [formats](https://strftime.org/)
 - Unix timestamps are both interpreted and output in seconds by default, but this is configurable
-- When specifying time, remember that m is for month and M is for minute, as specified in ISO8601
+- When specifying time, just remember that M is for month and m is for minute

-### Dependencies
-- [dateutil](https://github.com/dateutil/dateutil) handles month and year's complex operations
-- [ply](https://github.com/dabeaz/ply) is a pure-Python implementation of the popular compiler construction tools lex and yacc
-- [appdirs](https://github.com/ActiveState/appdirs) for reading config file in a cross-platform manner

 ## Examples